 If you want to encourage the development of cluster housing, or a conservation subdivision, then you can vary your minimum lot size according to the way you'd like to see the conservation subdivision evolve.
 You could even allow cluster housing only as a planned development where there would be no individual lots.

 Of course, just as in any other zoning action, avoid the appearance of spot zoning.
+This advice could be tricky to implement if urban leapfrog development already is occurring, but do the best job possible of preserving agriculture within contiguous properties.

 Especially in cities that have suffered population loss, but actually in many other cities also, people are contemplating urban agriculture.
 Reasons include a general trend toward greater environmental sustainability, a preference for reducing carbon footprint, worries about who has tampered with the food or what chemicals have been used, concern about the quantity of vacant land, or just plain thrift in the wake of a recession.